iterative/cml.dev/content/docs/start/gitlab.md

 generated.

-CML commands let you display relevant results from the workflow, like model performance metrics and vizualizations, in GitLab comments.
+CML commands let you display relevant results from the workflow, like model performance metrics and visualizations, in GitLab comments.
 What kind of workflow you want to run, and want to put in your CML report, is up to you.

 ## Final Solution